Kaydooo/cube3d/README.md

 # cub3d

-The goal of the project is to create a video game like Wolfenstein 3D using ray-casting.
+Simple 3D game inspired by Wolfeinsitein3D using minilibx library and ray-casting.